 An estimated 200 British academics are also allegedly being investigated for “unwittingly helping the Chinese government build weapons of mass destruction,” according to Aljazeera.

 Research from Civitas, a civil society think-tank based in London, found that 15 British universities had dealings with 22 Chinese military-linked universities, other military-linked companies, and weapons suppliers.

 George Magnus, an associate researcher at Oxford University’s China Centre, linked the increase in the CCP’s investment in Britain to so-called “Golden Era” policies trail blazed by former Tory Prime Minister David Cameron and his Chancellor of the Exquecher, George Osbourne.

 Magnus told Breitbart “I think it makes them [Cameron et al.] look chronically naive.”

 He added, “I think they genuinely believed that this was the way to go and I think they did it because they completely misunderstood the nature of Xi Jinping’s China.”

-In April it was revealed by UK-based investigative journalists the Observer and Bureau of Investigative Journalism that Cameron had reportedly used his connections to secure government approval for a $1 billion (£718 million approx.) UK-China fund.
-Cameron later became Vice Chairman.
+In April it was revealed by UK-based investigative journalists the Observer and Bureau of Investigative Journalism that Cameron had reportedly used his connections to secure government approval for $1 billion (£718 million approx.) UK-China fund.
+Cameron later became Vice-Chairman.